-By replacing formulaic openers with forceful arguments, lawyer can capture the judge's attention, enhance their credibility, and show from the outset why their client should win.
+By replacing formulaic openers with forceful arguments, lawyers can capture the judge's attention, enhance their credibility, and show from the outset why their client should win.

 Reprinted from Volume 6 of The Scribes Journal of Legal Writing.
-If you have published legal articles and are interested in joining Scribes (The American Society of Writers on Legal Subjects), contact Prof. Kimble.
-Beverly Ray Burlingame is a partner with the Dallasbased law firm of Thompson & Knight LLP.
-She is the 2003-2005 president of Scribes, The American Society of Writers on Legal Subjects, and for more than 12 years, she has served as executive editor of its journal, The Scribes Journal of Legal Writing.
-She earned a J.D. with high honors from the University of Texas School of Law, where she was executive editor of the Texas Law Review and a member of Chancellors and Order of the Coif.
-Ms. Burlingame is a member of the American Law Institute and a former law clerk with the U.S. Court of Appeals for the Fifth Circuit.
+For more about Scribes-The American Society of Legal Writers, visit www.scribes.org.

+Beverly Ray Burlingame is a retired partner with Dallas-based Thompson & Knight LLP.
+She is a past president of Scribes-The American Society of Legal Writers, and for more than 12 years she served as executive editor of its journal, The Scribes Journal of Legal Writing.
+She earned a JD with high honors from the University of Texas School of Law, where she was executive editor of the Texas Law Review.